samuelsh/pyfs_stress/README.md

 Use cases:
 1. Load & Stress - Imagine 60 clients, each one running 16 io processes vs your file server :)
 2. Race Conditions - Client x trying to access file which is removed by client y, while client z reading it
-3. Data Corruptions - Controller always "knows" the current status of all files and directories
+3. Data corruptions detection - Controller always "knows" the current status of all files and directories

 Features:
 * Multi-client load & stress - tested on 60 clients simultaneously ( and it's still not the limit :))
 * Data integrity & corruptions monitoring - able to detect lost files or file chunks, containing wrong data
 * NFS and SMB mounts are supported
-* Following file system operations supported: mkdir, list, remove, touch, stat, read, rename, move, write, truncate
+* Following file system operations supported: mkdir, list, remove, touch, stat, read, direct read, rename, move, write, truncate
 * Random and sequential reads and writes supported
 * NFS advisory file locking